isomerpages/pa-chingay/pages/Post Chingay Programmes.md

 By MRT:<br>
 1)         11 mins walk from CC4/DT15 Promenade MRT Station<br>
 2)         14 mins walk from CC3 Esplanade MRT Station<br>
-3)         22 mins walk from NS25/EW13 City Hall MRT Station<br>
+3)         22 mins walk from NS25/EW13 City Hall MRT Station
 <br><br>
 The Chingay Parade area will be opened for members of the public to access and immerse in the Chingay spirit!
 Get up-close with the Container Art installations, the Rabbits ART-Venture and the Chingay Floats.
 There will also be special performances by our international friends (on Sunday, 5 Feb 2023) and a 10-min Chingay Light show happening twice every night.</div>